BWTSE/Scenarios/tickets/instructions.md

 # Tickets Task

 This is a system that models a public transport ticket system.
-It finds the tickets that are valid for a specific trip and user at a specific time.
+It finds the ticket types that are valid for a specific trip and user at a specific time.

 Your task is to add a TicketTypeSeasonalRestricted class that works like a seasonal ticket but only is valid for certain groups, i.e. students and/or retirees.